-- Open the door.

-- ► Empty the appliance.
+- Open the door. - Empty the appliance.

-- ► Clean the interior and equipment parts with lukewarm water and a little dish detergent.
+Clean the interior and equipment parts with lukewarm water and a little dish detergent.
 Do not use any gritty or acidic cleaning agent or any chemical solvent.

-8.3.4 After cleaning
+8.3.5 After cleaning

 - ▶ Wipe the appliance and equipment parts dry.

 - Connect and switch on appliance.

-When the temperature is sufficiently cold:
+- When the temperature is sufficiently cold:

-- ▶ Place in items for refrigeration.
+- Place in items for refrigeration.

 - Clean regularly.

-- ► Clean and dust appliances with a heat exchanger (metal grill on rear of appliance) once per year.
+- Clean the refrigeration machine with heat exchanger and remove dust from it once a year.